pkhuong/pkhuong.github.io/source/_posts/2021-01-11-stuff-your-logs.markdown

 essential, but not enough for an abstract stream or sequence of records.
-At the very least, we need checksums in order to detect invalid records that happen to be correctly encoded (e.g., when a non-stuff literal byte is overwritten).
+At the very least, we need checksums in order to detect invalid records that happen to be correctly encoded (e.g., when a block's literal data is overwritten).

 Our pre-stuffed records start with the little-endian header